netscianalysis/netsci/README.md

 Examples may be found in the examples/ subdirectory.

-Detailed tutorials can be found at [NetSci User Documentation](https://netsci.readthedocs.io/)
+Detailed tutorials can be found at [NetSci User Documentation](https://netsci.readthedocs.io/).

+Jupyter notebooks of tutorials can be found in the tutorials/ subdirectory.

 # Citing NetSci